zazaperwira/msaeDB/README.md

 Estimation model to guarantees that the aggreagate weighted mean of the county predictors equals the corresponding weighted mean of survey estimates.
-Difference Benchmarking is the simplest but widely used by multiplying EBLUP estimator by the common adjustment factor (J.N.K Rao and Isabela Molina, 2013).
+Difference Benchmarking is the simplest but widely used by multiplying EBLUP estimator by the common adjustment factors (J.N.K Rao and Isabela Molina, 2013).

 ## Authors